opendatasoft/slate/source/includes/_form_widgets.md

 <input id="created" type="date-local">
 ```

-The `dateinput` widget is to be rendered as a date-local input.
+The `dateinput` widget will render as a date-local input.

 <div class="clearfix"></div>